Adwai-T/Notes/WebDevelopment/AngularCourceNotes.md

 ## Components

+The angular cli helps us set up different components, modules and services to get us started.

+We can use `ng generate <schematic> [options]` to get started with basic code for that schematic.

+To generate components we use `ng generate component nameForComponent` or short `ng g c nameOfComponent`.
+The component is added in the `src\app` folder.
+We can specify a relative location with the name to add the component that location.
+To create a component named `image` inside `gallery` directory we will use `ng g c gallery/image`, so the new Components files will be placed in `src\app\gallery\image`.

 While we generate a component with the cli we can use `--skipTests true` so that the test `.spec.ts` is not created.

 ### HTML template